Bonus lessons are optional.

 Here's what we'll make:

-Rather than plot a line, we'll take each value of running from the data set, and show the predicted value for swimming.
+We'll take each value of running from the data set, compute the predicted value for swimming, and show it.
 So, we'll:

 - Find values for m and c, so we have the prediction equation: swimming = m * running + c